 Projections are trigger-based: on every run they read from the Event Store at their last committed position.
 Crash at event #42?
 Fix the bug, deploy, and the projection catches up automatically — no manual reset, no backfill script.

 Laravel handles HTTP beautifully.
 But the moment you need event sourcing, sagas, or multi-step workflows — you're stitching packages together.
-Ecotone gives you one coherent toolkit: aggregates, projections, outbox, and more — all attribute-driven, all testable in-process, all running on the Laravel queues you already have.
+Ecotone gives you one coherent model: aggregates, projections, outbox, and more — all attribute-driven, all testable in-process, all running on the Laravel queues you already have.

 Where retried handlers cannot double-charge, and the outbox must guarantee that every committed transaction produces exactly one downstream message.